msdsalehi/justhro/README.md

 ## Developer of the client must not generate boilerplate code

-JustErrorDecoder has to deserialize error responses which are in the form of JSON, to correct JustException subtypes and throw them.
-So that client can use java catch expressions to handle them.
+JustErrorDecoder has to deserialize error responses which are in the form of JSON, to correct JustAPIException subtypes and throw them.
+So that client can use java “catch” expressions to handle them.

 # 4 Implementation